icure/medtech-docs/sdks/how-to/how-to-migrate-to-icure-premium-features.md

 ## Changes

-The following steps are mandatory changes that you must perform to ensure that your application will work as intended.
+To migrate properly to the Cloud version, you must apply the following changes to your code.

 ### iCure URL